 This Rule provides a limited exception to Rule 2210(d)(1)(F).
 No member may imply that FINRA endorses or approves the use of any investment analysis tool or any recommendation based on such a tool.
-A member that offers or intends to offer an investment analysis tool under this Rule (whether customers use the member's tool independently or with assistance from the member) must, within 10 business days of first use, (1) provide FINRA's Advertising Regulation Department ("Department") access to the investment analysis tool and, (2) pursuant to Rule 2210(c)(3)(C), file with the Department any template for written reports produced by, or retail communications concerning, the tool.
+A member that offers or intends to offer an investment analysis tool under this Rule (whether customers use the member's tool independently or with assistance from the member) must provide FINRA's Advertising Regulation Department ("Department") access to the investment analysis tool upon request.